marie8bit/50StateQuarters/README.md

 "50 State Coin Collection"

-This app allows you to track your coins collect of the 50 state quarters program by the US Mint
+This app allows you to track coins collected frm teh set of 50 state quarters.
+A program by the US Mint

 It uses static file images, and text files to provide information to users

 It uses CSS styles to improve the look of the application

-It allows multiple users to store data about thier coin colletions
+It allows multiple users to store data about their coin colletions

 Displays app info such as the number of users registered and number of coins collected using database queries